hove-io/navitia/documentation/navitia.io/source/integration.rst

 A typical traffic_report object will contain:

 * 1 network which is the grouping object
-    * it can contain links to its "global network disruptions"
+    * it can contain links to its disruptions.
+These disruptions are globals and might not be applied on lines or stop_areas.
 * 0..n lines
     * each line contains at least a link to its disruptions
 * 0..n stop_areas